William Blake: Visions

-From a young age, William Blake claimed to have seen visions.
+From a young age, Blake claimed to have seen visions.
 The first may have occurred as early as the age of four when, according to one anecdote, the young artist "saw God" when God "put his head to the window", causing Blake to break into screaming.
 At the age of eight or ten in Peckham Rye, London, Blake claimed to have seen "a tree filled with angels, bright angelic wings bespangling every bough like stars."
 According to Blake's Victorian biographer Gilchrist, he returned home and reported the vision and only escaped being thrashed by his father for telling a lie through the intervention of his mother.
 Though all evidence suggests that his parents were largely supportive, his mother seems to have been especially so, and several of Blake's early drawings and poems decorated the walls of her chamber.
 On another occasion, Blake watched haymakers at work, and thought he saw angelic figures walking among them.

 The Ghost of a Flea, 1819–1820.
-Having informed painter-astrologer John Varley of his visions of apparitions, Blake was subsequently persuaded to paint one of them.
+Having informed the painter-astrologer John Varley of his visions of apparitions, Blake was subsequently persuaded to paint one of them.
 Varley's anecdote of Blake and his vision of the flea's ghost became well-known.

 Blake claimed to experience visions throughout his life.
 They were often associated with beautiful religious themes and imagery, and may have inspired him further with spiritual works and pursuits.
 Certainly, religious concepts and imagery figure centrally in Blake's works.
 God and Christianity constituted the intellectual centre of his writings, from which he drew inspiration.
 Blake believed he was personally instructed and encouraged by Archangels to create his artistic works, which he claimed were actively read and enjoyed by the same Archangels.
 In a letter of condolence to William Hayley, dated 6 May 1800, four days after the death of Hayley's son, Blake wrote:

 I know that our deceased friends are more really with us than when they were apparent to our mortal part.
 Thirteen years ago I lost a brother, and with his spirit I converse daily and hourly in the spirit, and see him in my remembrance, in the region of my imagination.
 I hear his advice, and even now write from his dictate.

 In a letter to John Flaxman, dated 21 September 1800, Blake wrote: